WordPress.com VIP platform specific

 To proceed forward, you’ll need to have first registered your domain with a domain registrar.
 If you haven’t yet, you can register your domain through WordPress.com or another domain registrar.
 To map a domain you already own, simply follow these instructions.
 Domain mappings are included for free on WordPress.com VIP and Enterprise.

-Since mapping a domain can take up to 72 hours, you will want to begin this process at least a week before your planned launch date.
+Since DNS propagation can take up to 72 hours, you will want to begin this process at least a week before your planned launch date.